Treating Hemorrhagic Stroke with Neurosurgery

 "The aneurysm is the common cause of hemorrhagic stroke.
 Many patients do not know that they have aneurysms before the hemorrhage."
-At the "Stroke Prevention and Control" Session of the 8th U.S.-China Health Summit, Y·Jonathan Zhang pointed out that Cao Cao, a phenomenon Chinese politician of the Three Kingdoms, may have an aneurysm which may be the cause of his death.
+At the "Stroke Prevention and Control" Session of the 8th U.S.-China Health Summit, Y·Jonathan Zhang said so.
+It is said that Cao Cao, a phenomenon Chinese politician of the Three Kingdoms, may have an aneurysm which may be the cause of his death.

 Y.Jonathan Zhang, Co-Chair of the Cerebrovascular Center of the Houston Methodist Hospital, U.S.